AVTpepper/Tic-Tac-Toe/README.md

 ### __Features Left To Implement__
 I have several features I would like to implement:
 - More website visitor controls over the game.
 Such as:
-    - Chosing what marker they want to be, "X" or "O".
+    - Choosing what marker they want to be, "X" or "O".
-    - Chosing to play against the computer or another player.
+    - Choosing to play against the computer or another player.
 - Creating the computer controlled player.
 - Adding more style to the page.
 - Adding hover effects.